Gamerum/Backend/README.md

 - `401 Unauthorized` if not logged in or could not send the JWT token.
 - `403 Forbidden` if the user does not have permission to add a member to the community.
 - `404 Not Found` if the community or profile does not exist.
+- `409 Conflict` if the user is already a member of the community.

 ### Get Community Members